mazenalamir/MPC_tuner/README.md

 # MPC_tuner
 A python package for the optimization of NMPC implementation options

+## Citation
+A full description of the principles and a detailed illustrative example are given in the paper below:

+> Mazen Alamir.
+A framework and a `python`-package for real-time NMPC parameter settings. https://arxiv.org/submit/5142499/

 ## Recall on Nonlinear Model Predictive Control

 Nonlinear Model Predictive Control **(NMPC)** is the most advanced control design.
 It enables to take into account nonlinear dynamics, non conventional control objective through the definition of a cost function and the presence of input (control) and state constraints.
 It is generally based on the repetitive solution of optimal control problems of the following form (soft constraints are used except for the input control saturations):